sass/sass/accepted/bogus-combinators.changes.md

   * Only omit style rules if _all_ of their complex selectors are bogus.

+  * Expand the set of selectors that are treated by the extend algorithm as matching nothing to include bogus pseudo selectors, since these can never be transformed into anything useful.

 * In Phase 2:

   * Don't throw an error for style rules that contain no children, since this